 If you know you are not going to be able to complete something on time, please contact me ahead of time, and we may be able to come up with alternative work for you to do.
 Don't just miss assignments and then do them at the end of term hoping I will accept them late.
 If you haven't discussed it with me, I won't.

 I do my best to respond very promptly, so if you have a problem, question, or concern please send me an email.
-Please send me a real email at james.nielson@humber.ca if you can.
-I will receive this immediately on my phone, whereas Blackboard messages I will only see and respond to when I have time.
+You'll hear back quicker if you send me a real email at james.nielson@humber.ca if you can.
+I will receive this immediately on my phone and be able to reply ASAP, whereas Blackboard messages I will only see and respond to once a day or so.

 I genuinely look forward to collaborating on this class with you, and I expect to learn a great deal from you!
 Hopefully you'll learn something worthwhile from me as well.
 Good luck, and welcome aboard!